-At The Loretto Hospital, we believe individuals should take control of
+At Loretto Hospital, we believe individuals should take control of their

-their health, particularly those with a high risk of cancer.
-Our team
+health, particularly those with a high risk of cancer.
+Our team of doctors,

-of doctors, nurses and clinical staff are dedicated to providing top notch
+nurses and clinical staff are dedicated to providing top notch medical

-medical care, state-of-the-art diagnostics, and support to our patients
+care, state-of-the-art diagnostics, and support to our patients in the

 Breast Cancer Screening